 Explain to your children the importance of getting a good night’s sleep.
 Tell them that it is during sleep that the body heals itself.
 Getting enough sleep will give them the energy that they need to stay awake during the school day.
 A good night’s sleep also lessens crankiness, which makes them easier to be around!

-Older children are often allowed to stay up later than younger children, but this doesn’t mean that they should be allowed to stay up too late.
-Have them follow the same routine – choosing their clothes, taking care of their personal needs, and going to bed earlier than normal – so that they’ll be ready to get a good night’s sleep.
+Older children are often allowed to stay up later than younger children, but this doesn’t mean that they should be permitted to stay up too late.
+Have them follow the same routine – choosing their clothes, taking care of their personal needs, and going to bed earlier than usual – so that they’ll be ready to get a good night’s sleep.

-Another benefit of getting children to bed earlier in the evening rather than waiting until they get tired is that everyone will be more rested and thus more equipped to face the day ahead.
-Since they’ve taken the time to choose their clothing the night before, you won’t be faced with questions like, “Mom, have you seen my blue shirt?” or “Mom, where are my sneakers?”
-Prepping like this the night before makes the next morning flow much more smoothly.
+Since they’ve taken the time to choose their clothing the night before a school day, you won’t be faced with questions like, “Mom, have you seen my blue shirt?” or “Mom, where are my sneakers?”
+Preparing like this makes the next morning flow much more smoothly.

 Once the children are in bed, dim the lighting in their room to a comfortable level.
 Take this time to enjoy one-on-one time – depending on their age, read them a bedtime story or have a chat about something that happened that day or about something that they want to talk about.